 Having been a web professional for over 2 decades, I knew the drill, so I logged into the scam site not using my PayPal credentials at all.
 Putting a real login into this form would give the hacker your PayPal username and password.

-Then it asked for credit card data to confirm that the transaction would be cancelled.
-Full credit card info, billing address, confirmation code – it asked for it all.
-If people clicked through this thinking it was legit, they would be handing over their PayPal login as well as their credit card information to scammers.
+It asked for credit card data to confirm that the transaction would be cancelled.
+If people clicked through this thinking it was legit, they would be handing over their PayPal login as well as their credit card and other personal information to scammers.

 Since I had already notified PayPal, and also notified the companies I could connect to the web of domains used – hosting and domain registrars, I decided to put together an email to the people who had been sending me email all day long.

-My message was not long.
-It indicated that this was not from me and had nothing to do with my business.
+My message was simple, indicating that this was not from me and had nothing to do with my business.
 It indicated that this was a phishing scam and that they should not click the link in the message.
 It also told them that if they had “logged in” to the scam site, they should immediately contact PayPal and their credit card company to report the incident.

 Most of those messages were never responded to.
 That’s OK, I wasn’t looking for accolades.
 But a simple, “OH, I’m sorry; I didn’t mean to insult you or threaten you” might have been nice.
 And I did get a few “thanks for the info” messages – a very small few.
 What surprised me was that I got an equally small number of other responses threatening me with legal action.